 Now you’re all done.
-You got registered with broker and learned about stock market.
+You got registered with a broker and learned about the stock market.
 The next step will show you how to stand out from everyone out there…

 What I like to do next is become a pro trader by tracking my performance, nearly daily.

-Well quoted by Anurag Bhatia in another answer of same question.
+Well quoted by Anurag Bhatia in another answer of the same question.

 However, you don’t have to make a trading journal, if you’re registered with Zerodha.
-As they have a inbuilt Q platform to track daily, weekly, monthly……. performance.
+As they have an inbuilt Q platform to track daily, weekly, monthly……. performance.
 Get more of it here.

 This is the most important stage to make yourself a successful investor.
-Everyday track your profit and loss.
+Everyday tracks your profit and loss.
 You don’t have to give hours, 15 minutes will be enough.

-What you have to do is whenever you have a profit activate your flashback and figure out what made you invest in this share and mark that criteria as a good evaluater of share.
-And same applies with loss position in opposite way.
+What you have to do is whenever you have a profit activate your flashback and figure out what made you invest in this share and mark that criterion as a good evaluator of share.
+And same applies to the loss position in opposite way.

-When you have traded for couple of months, nearly daily and got great insights of market, open up Q platform, track your past transaction and create a algorithm.
+When you have traded for a couple of months, nearly daily and got great insights of the market, open up Q platform, track your past transaction and create an algorithm.

 …….and do whatever you need to cultivate maximum profit from stock market fluctuation.